CBIIT/R-cometsAnalytics/Tutorial/docs/02-stepbystep.md

 ## Step 2 Harmonization
-The harmonization step will assess whether your cohort's metabolites are available in the master metabolites list, so that a universal ID (named "UID_01") can be associated with your metabolites.
+The harmonization step will assess whether your cohort's metabolites are available in the master metabolites list, so that a universal ID (named __UID_01__) can be associated with your metabolites.
 The COMETS master metabolite list is maintained by IMS and can be sent in advance of the analyses to ensure availability of a universal ID for each of your metabolites.
 The universal ID ensures alignment of metabolites across the different cohorts to ensure identification for meta-analyses.
 Metabolite harmonization is made possible by maintaining an up-to-date master list of metabolites across platforms and cohorts to establish a universal metabolite ID.
 This activity is managed by the data harmonization work group and IMS.
 In order to maximize harmonization of metabolites, it is important to include as much information (i.e., metabolite meta-data) in the input file such as HMDB ID, KEGG ID, or other identifiers.
 For more details, see

-**Note:** The harmonization step produces an output file that needs to be sent to comets.analytics@gmail.com to keep track of harmonization rates.
+__Note:__ The harmonization step produces an output file that needs to be sent to comets.analytics@gmail.com to keep track of harmonization rates.

 ### Harmonization File
 <span class='textintro'>The names of metabolites input into the software are automatically harmonized to a common name.
 This important feature facilitates comparison of metabolites across different studies that use different platforms and/or naming conventions.</span>

 <div class="marginnote">

 <span class='texta'>**a. metabid**</span> corresponds to metabolite IDs as defined by each individual cohort.
-The metabolite IDs correspond to the column "metabid" from the sheet _Metabolites_ of the input file.
+The metabolite IDs correspond to the column __metabid__ from the sheet __*Metabolites*__ of the input file.

 <span class='textb'>**b. metabolite_names**</span> corresponds to metabolite names as defined by each individual cohort.
-The metabolite names correspond to the column "metabolite_name" from the sheet _Metabolites_ of the input file.
+The metabolite names correspond to the column __metabolite_name__ from the sheet __*Metabolites*__ of the input file.

 <span class='textc'>**c.
 Columns**</span> (except A, B, and C) correspond to metabolite meta-information that was either already present in the input file or was matched from the internal COMETS database.
 We highly recommend to add at least one public database identifier (e.g., HMDB ID).